-- Proposals that involve JMU departmental resources or release time will require approval from the appropriate academic unit head.
-An email will be sent to your Dean and AUH requesting their acknowledgement of your submission.
+- Proposals that involve JMU departmental resources or release time require approval from the appropriate academic unit head.
+At the time of proposal submission, an email will be sent to your Dean and AUH requesting their acknowledgement of your submission.

 - Two formal funding cycles occur each academic year—one in the fall and one in the spring.

-- Only grants submitted through the procedure listed above will be considered for funding.
+- Only proposals submitted through the procedure listed above will be considered for funding.

-- Submit questions to 4-VA Assistant Director Karris Atkins at email@example.com.
+- Submit questions to 4-VA Campus Coordinator, Dr. Keith Holland, at email@example.com.

-- Grantees are required to complete a 4-VA follow-up survey at least once every year, for up to five years after the grant is awarded.
+- Awardees are required to complete a 4-VA follow-up survey at least once every year, for up to five years following the award.
 Additional assessment information will be provided upon award.